 - NHMRC Road Map 3: A strategic framework for improving Aboriginal and Torres Strait Islander health through research

-- ethical conduct in research with Aboriginal and Torres Strait Islander peoples and communities (2018)
+- Ethical conduct in research with Aboriginal and Torres Strait Islander peoples and communities (2018)

-- keeping research on track II 2018.
+- Keeping research on track II 2018.

 To qualify as Aboriginal and Torres Strait Islander health research, at least 20% of the research effort and/or capacity building must relate to Aboriginal and Torres Strait Islander health.

-Indigenous Research Excellence Criteria
+Indigenous Research Excellence Criteria (IREC)

-Qualifying applications must address the NHMRC Indigenous Research Excellence criteria as follows:
+Qualifying applications must address the NHMRC Indigenous Research Excellence Criteria as follows:

 - Community engagement